nss-nightclass-projects/clinic/README.md

 1. Open your terminal and `cd` to your workspace directory.
 1. Clone this project.
 1. Once the project is cloned, cd into it and then run `npm install`.
-1. Once the installations are complete, run the `npm run test` command.
+1. Once the installations are complete, run the **test command** supplied for each section after the header.
 You will see all of the tests for your code - which ones pass, and which ones fail.
 All the tests will fail at this point, because you haven't written the code to make them pass.
 Keep this terminal window open while you are working on this project.
 Come back to it to run the tests again after adding each feature described below.

 > **Note:** All of the code for this project will be created the `src` directory of the project.
 Open a new terminal session, and `cd` to the project directory again.
 Then you can `cd src` to change to that directory in your terminal and run your appplication server.
 To check what's already in the `src` directory, use the `ls` command to see its contents.

 ## Testing the Patients
+**TEST COMMAND**: `npm run test-patient-testing`

 1. In the `TestFacility` module define a variable in the to hold a number that you can use when setting the primary key for each person you create _(i.e. the `id` property)_.
 It should have an initial value of 1.
 Use this when setting the id property on the person.
 You will need to increase this value by one after each new person is created.
 1. Define and export a function named `testPerson`.